Don’t let fair credit stop you from getting affordable financing.

 How do I compare my loan options if I have fair credit?

 A fair credit score limits your options slightly.
-Not all lenders will be willing to fund you, depending on other criteria, and others won’t give you the best loan terms.
+Not all lenders will be willing to fund you — though it depends on if you meet other criteria — and others won’t give you the best loan terms.
 Here’s what you should look for when comparing lenders:

 - Interest rate.
 One of the biggest factors to look at is the APR that’s offered.
 Your credit score, the amount you want to borrow, your ability to repay and the loan term can all impact this number.